 Whisk together olive oil, balsamic vinegar, and salt and marinade frozen salmon overnight.

 The next day, preheat the oven to 350ºF.
-Heat a skillet over medium-high heat and sear the salmon filets on both sides.
+Heat a skillet over medium-high heat and sear the salmon fillets on both sides.
 Bake salmon for 10 min at 350ºF or until no longer pink in the center.
 Meanwhile, place bacon in a skillet and cook over medium-high heat until crispy.

 Assemble the sandwiches by placing half the avocado on a slice of bread, followed by the salmon, tomato slices, and bacon.
 Top with the remaining slice of bread.
 Makes 2 servings.